-Course Code Course Name Examination Scheme Internal Assessment End Term Practical Oral Total IA 1 IA 2 Average Sem Exam WOLK IT5X3T Information Retrieval 40 40 40 60 - - - 100
+Course Code Course Name Examir Examination Scheme Interna Internal Assessment nternal Assessment End Term Practical Oral Total IA 1 IA 2 Average Sem Exam Work IT5X3T Information Retrieval 40 40 40 60 - -0 - 100

-- 1. To learn the important concepts and algorithms in IRS - 2.
+- 1. Course Objectives: The course is aimed to: - 1.
+To learn the important concepts and algorithms in IRS - 2.
 To understand the data/file structures that are necessary to design, and implement information retrieval (IR) systems. - 3.
 To understand different models for information retrieval systems. - 4.
 To understand and analyse different types of search algorithms for retrieval. - 5.
 To understand indexing and clustering algorithms. - 6.
-To understand information retrieval from multimedia.

-2. Course Outcomes: On successful completion of course learner/student will be able to:

-- 1. Ability to apply IR principles to locate relevant information large collections of data - 2.
+To understand information retrieval from multimedia. - 2.
+Course Outcomes: On successful completion of course learner/student will be able to: - 1.
+Ability to apply IR principles to locate relevant information large collections of data - 2.
 Ability to design different document clustering algorithms - 3.
 Ability to Implement retrieval systems for web search tasks. - 4.
 Ability to Design an Information Retrieval System for web search tasks. - 5.
 Ability to apply appropriate algorithms to retrieve relevant information from documents, images and videos. - 6.
 Ability to implement indexing and searching algorithms.